 Sleeping on your belly

 Don’t worry!
-Sleeping on your belly won’t hurt your little one, contrary to popular belief.
+Sleeping on your belly won’t hurt your child, contrary to popular belief.
 It is completely safe and shouldn’t affect you till your second trimester.
 In fact, it’s not uncommon that your pregnancy to be noticeable before your fourth month.

 Sleeping on your back